-National Trips (Cadettes and older).
+Extended Trips (Juniors and older, must have experienced a short trip through Girl Scouts).
+Four or more nights camping or staying in a hotel, motel, hostel, or vacation rental.
 Travel anywhere in the country can last up to a week or more.
-Try to avoid ordinary recreational trips girls might take with their families and consider those that offer some educational component-such as incredible cities, historic sites, and museums around the country.
-Perhaps the girls want to plan a trip to some national parks as part of the Girl Scout Ranger program.
-Keep it girl-led: girls lead the entire planning process and might plan to add a community service or Take-Action project.
+Try to avoid ordinary recreational trips Girl Scouts might take with their families or schools and consider those that offer some educational component-such as incredible cities, historic sites, and museums around the country.
+Perhaps the Girl Scouts want to plan a trip to some national parks as part of the Girl Scout Ranger program.
+Keep it girl-led: Girl Scouts lead the entire planning process and might plan to add a community service or Take Action project.

-International Trips (Cadettes and older).
+International Trips (Cadettes and older, must have experienced an extended trips through Girl Scouts).
 Travel around the world can require one to three years of preparation.
 Ensure passports, documentation, visas, and customs requirements are in order well in advance of your trip.
-International trips are available to Cadettes, Seniors, and Ambassadors, but only to those who have successfully participated in a progression of overnight and extended trips within Girl Scouting.
-Keep it girl-led: girls download the Global Travel Toolkit, and plan their entire trip - including learning about language, culture, passports and visas, exchange rates, etc.
+Keep it girlled: Girl Scouts download the Guide to Global Travel and plan their entire trip-including learning about language, culture, passports and visas, exchange rates, etc.

 Independent Travel (Cadettes and older).
-Older girls who already have national or international travel experience can travel independently through council-offered travel opportunities or GSUSA's Destinations program.
+Older Girl Scouts who already have national or international travel experience can travel independently through council-offered travel opportunities or GSUSA's Destinations program.
 For opportunities, check with your Girl Scout council and visit the Destinations website.

-When thinking about progression, consider things like girls':
+When thinking about progression, consider things like Girl Scouts':

-- Ability to be away from parents and their homes. - Ability to adapt to unfamiliar surroundings and situations. - Ability to make decisions for themselves and the good of the group well and easily.

-- Ability to get along with each other and handle challenges. - Previous cross-cultural experiences, skills, interests, and language skills (where applicable).
+- Ability to be away from parents/caregivers and their homes - Ability to adapt to unfamiliar surroundings and situations - Ability to make decisions for themselves and the good of the group well and easily - Ability to get along with one another and handle challenges - Previous cross-cultural experiences, skills, interests, and language skills (where applicable)

 Non-Girl Scouts.
 If you plan to include non-Girl Scouts on your trip, such as siblings, they should also be the same appropriate grade level in progression with travel experience.
 For example, an eight-year-old sibling of a Senior should not participate in an international trip.
-And remember, you will have to purchase supplemental insurance for nonmembers.

-WAGGGS World Centers or your Girl Scout council may have additional or different guidelines regarding age requirements for international travel.
+Note: WAGGGS World Centres or your Girl Scout council may have additional or different guidelines regarding age requirements for international travel.

-- WAGGGS World Centers

-- Girl Scout Guide to U.S. Travel

-- International events through Girl Scouts

-- Girl Scouts Destinations program

-- U.S. passports and international travel: U.S. Department of State

-- Travelers' health (vaccines, medicine, advice): Centers for Disease Control
+- WAGGGS World Centres - Girl Scout troop events and camps your troop can rent - Girl Scout Guide to U.S. Travel - Girl Scout Guide to Global Travel - Girl Scouts Destinations program: Ultimate Experiences in the United States and abroad - U.S. Department of State: U.S. passports and international travel - Travelers' health (vaccines, medicine, advice): Centers for Disease Control

-- Girl Scout Global Travel Toolkit
+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Open Doors, a great reference for learning and traveling with disabilities.
+For more information, visit Open Doors Organization, a great reference for learning and traveling with disabilities.